thycotic/ss-docs/admin/import-export-settings/index.md

 When Secret Server Settings are exported or imported, or any validation errors occur, a new log will show in the SS.log file.

-- **System logs / CEF examples:**
+### System logs / CEF examples:

 - USERNAME (USERID) - Secret Server Settings Import - Failed to import SAML for the following reason(s): TicketSystem=Only one ticket system can be default.
 (IsDefault);SAML=Identity Provider Id was not found in the database.
 Check that it was not modified after export.
 (IdentityProviderId)

-- **SS.log examples:**
+### SS.log examples:

 - ERROR Thycotic.Logging.ILogWriter - USERNAME (USERID) - Secret Server Settings Import - Failed to import SAML for the following reason(s): TicketSystem=Only one ticket system can be default.
 (IsDefault);SAML=Identity Provider Id was not found in the database.
 Check that it was not modified after export.
 (IdentityProviderId)
 - ERROR Thycotic.Logging.ILogWriter - USERNAME (USERID) - Secret Server Settings Import - Failed to import some settings due to the following reason(s): Security=Access Denied;Login=Insufficient permissions to edit Radius settings.
 (Radius),Insufficient permissions to edit Thycotic One or OpenId settings.
 (OpenIdConnect),Insufficient permissions to edit Duo settings.
 (Duo);TicketSystem=Only one ticket system can be default.
 (IsDefault);SAML=Access Denied

-## Errors/Resolutions
+## Errors and Resolutions

 | **Sample Error**                                             | **Resolutions**                                              |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |